"Nov. 6, 2012 (Los Angeles) -- Winter can be deadly, at least when it comes to matters of the heart.

 Whether you live in a place that is hot year-round, like Arizona, or in a state with cold winters, like Pennsylvania, you're more like"...

 LANOXIN (digoxin) is one of the cardiac (or digitalis) glycosides, a closely related group of drugs having in common specific effects on the myocardium.
 These drugs are found in a number of plants.
 Digoxin is extracted from the leaves of Digitalis lanata.
 The term “digitalis” is used to designate the whole group of glycosides.
 The glycosides are composed of 2 portions: a sugar and a cardenolide (hence “glycosides”).

-LANOXIN Injection is a sterile solution of digoxin for intravenous or intramuscular injection.
+LANOXIN Injection and Injection Pediatric are sterile solutions of digoxin for intravenous or intramuscular injection.
 The vehicle contains 40% propylene glycol and 10% alcohol.
-The injection is buffered to a pH of 6.8 to 7.2 with 0.17% dibasic sodium phosphate and 0.08% anhydrous citric acid.
-Each 2-mL ampul contains 500 mcg (0.5 mg) digoxin (250 mcg [0.25 mg] per mL).
+The injection is buffered to a pH of 6.8-7.2 with 0.17% dibasic sodium phosphate and 0.08% anhydrous citric acid.
+Each 2-mL ampule of LANOXIN Injection contains 500 mcg (0.5 mg) digoxin (250 mcg [0.25 mg] per mL).
+Dilution is not required.
+Each 1-mL ampule of LANOXIN Injection Pediatric contains 100 mcg (0.1 mg) digoxin.
 Dilution is not required.

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.